 PHP Development: Pros and Cons

-– It is an open-source that means it’s free to use and is constantly being improved by a large number of people rather than a single company
+– It is open-source and free to use and is constantly being improved by a large number of people rather than a single company

 – PHP has a large support community of programmer

-– PHP is great for large projects like Facebook, White House websites.
+– PHP is great for large projects like Facebook, and White House websites.

-– PHP is highly effective at accessing and communicating with various database types.
+– It is highly effective at accessing and communicating with various database types.
 This makes it perfect for web-based scripts, such as website content management systems.

-– It’s is highly scalable and you can easily customize according to your need
+– It is highly scalable and you can easily customize it according to your need.

 – There are thousands of Expert PHP developers available in the market.

-– There are a number of online support groups to help speed up the learning process.
+– There are several online support groups to help speed up the learning process.

-– PHP error handling is traditionally considered poor when compared to other programming languages which means it can take more time to discover why a particular piece of code isn’t working as expected.
+– PHP error handling is traditionally considered poor compared to other programming languages, so it can take more time to discover why a particular piece of code isn’t working as expected.

 ASP.NET: Pros and Cons

-– ASP.NET is highly scalable; its scalability index even posing a stiff competition to its rival PHP.
+– ASP.NET is highly scalable; its scalability index even poses stiff competition to its rival PHP.

 – Microsoft owns it.